ElenaCoder/metropolia-ai-project/README.md

 <summary>8.
 Deployment.</summary>

  The app is deployed on Render's free tier.
-You can access the live demo here:[English-to-Finnish Translator Web App](https://metropolia-ai-project.onrender.com/)
+You can access the live demo here: [English-to-Finnish Translator Web App](https://metropolia-ai-project.onrender.com/)

+**Note:**
+The app is deployed on Render's free tier for demonstration purposes, which has some limitations.
+The server may need to wake up if it's inactive.
+If you see a **502 error**, this is normal—please wait for about **1 minute** and **refresh** the page to try again.

  </details>